Skip to content

 # dram: 20000000 µW ← this was the bottleneck

-After raising the DRAM limit, memory bandwidth throttling disappeared and throughput returned to baseline — well within the 150 W package budget because the CPU cores were only at 35% load.
+After raising the DRAM limit to 50 W — above the workload's ~45 W demand — memory bandwidth throttling disappeared and throughput returned to baseline, still well within the 150 W package budget because the CPU cores were only at 35% load.

-Lesson: RAPL sub-domain limits are independent of the package limit.
+Lesson: RAPL domain limits are set and enforced independently of one another.
 Before setting power caps, enumerate all domains with for zone in /sys/class/powercap/intel-rapl*/; do cat $zone/name $zone/constraint_0_power_limit_uw; done and understand which domain is the actual bottleneck.
-Monitor energy_uj on all sub-domains during workload characterization.
+Monitor energy_uj on all domains during workload characterization.

 5. The S2idle wakeup source mystery